“No, Tracking Devices Don’t Mean We Don’t Trust You”

 Truth is when they find out you’re getting GPS tracking devices, your field technicians and other drivers are going to be nervous.
 So you need to break the news to them in a way that makes them, you know, not nervous.
 And you can start by never, ever, ever doing it this way, okay?

-Stupid way to break the news #2: Don’t tell them at all.
+Not a Great Way to Break the News: Don’t tell them at all.
 Hide it.

 Yeah, that’ll work just fine.
 Until someone tells someone else, who tells someone else, who runs through your office and screams so everyone can hear, “They’re tracking us all day!”